 or call him directly: (802)310.3546

 Dave's been with us for a few years now and he was accepted easily by the timber framers as he rides a motorcycle & a '68 ford pickup.
-He and Jen were married in a museum, (no kidding!), he's working on fixing up their house and adjusting to parenthood with new baby boy, Carter.
+He and Jen were married in a museum, (no kidding!), he's working on fixing up their house and adjusting to parenthood with their son Carter, and new baby boy Mason.
 An RIT grad, he comes from a family of farming engineers and he swapped designing tractor trailers for timber frames.